ANCS 350: Topics in Ancient Studies* – The Fall of Rome

 ENGL 250: Introduction to Shakespeare

-ENGL 304: British Literature: Medieval and Renaissance
+ENGL 304: British Literature: Medieval and Renaissance; Revenge Tragedy

 ENGL 314: Topics in Drama* – Non-Shakespearean Drama